ajkriegz/Credit_Risk_Analysis/README.md

 ## Overview

 This analysis was performed to evaluate methods for assessing credit risk.
 The number of good loans heavily outnumbers risky loans, giving collected data unbalanced classes.
-Therefore, several techniques have been used and evaluated to assess the likely accuract of their predictions.
+Therefore, several techniques have been used and evaluated to assess the likely accuracy of their predictions.

 ## Results

-The following terms important for understanding the data:
+The following terms will be important for understanding the data:

 ```Precision (pre): a measure of the number of true positives divided by the number of predicted positives.
 This number shows how reliable a positive classification is.```